FedeDP/Clightd/README.md

     $  cppcheck --enable=style --enable=performance --enable=unusedFunction

 ## Devel info
+Clightd brightness API was primarily developed with laptops in mind; it does now support desktop PCs too, through ddcutil.

-Brightness related bus interface methods make all use of libudev to write and read current values (no fopen or other things like that).
+For laptops, brightness related bus interface methods make all use of libudev to write and read current values (no fopen or other things like that).
 All method calls use libudev to take correct device path, and fallback to first subsystem matching device if empty string is passed.
-Strict error checking tries to enforce no issue of any kind.
+For desktop PCs, ddcutil gets used to change external monitor brightness.
+For more info, see [ddcutil](https://github.com/FedeDP/Clightd/tree/ddcutil#ddcutil-support) section below.

 Getgamma function supports 50-steps temperature values.
 It tries to fit temperature inside a 50 step (eg: it finds 5238, tries if 5200 or 5250 are fine too, and in case returns them.
 Otherwise, it returns 5238.)